Need help?

 Thermal hydrolysis

 Thermal hydrolysis is an advanced treatment process used primarily in wastewater management to break down organic matter, such as sludge, more efficiently.
 It involves heating the sludge to high temperatures and applying pressure, which effectively "cooks" the material, making it easier to digest in subsequent processes like anaerobic digestion.
-By doing this, thermal hydrolysis helps increase the production of biogas (a renewable energy source), reduces the amount of sludge that needs disposal, and improves the overall efficiency of wastewater treatment plants.
-It’s an innovative technology that not only benefits the environment but also helps facilities operate more sustainably and cost-effectively.
+By doing this, thermal hydrolysis helps increase the production of biogas (a renewable energy resource), reduces the amount of sludge that needs to be removed from the site, and improves the overall efficiency of wastewater treatment plants.
+It is an innovative technology that not only benefits the environment but also helps facilities operate more sustainably and cost-effectively.

 Which utilities can use thermal hydrolysis ?

-Thermal hydrolysis is most commonly used by medium and large wastewater treatment plants based on anaerobic digestion.
-These plants typically have sludge lines processing at least 10 tonnes of dry solids per day.
-The main feedstock is primary and/or secondary sludge, also known as waste activated sludge.
+Thermal hydrolysis is most commonly used by medium and large wastewater treatment plants using anaerobic digestion to stabilise the wastewater solids fraction.
+These plants typically have solids/ sludge lines processing at least 10 tonnes of dry solids per day.
+The main feedstock is primary and/ or secondary sludge, also known as waste activated sludge.
 In some plants, food waste or other organic wastes are mixed with the sludge prior to THP processing.

-Thermal hydrolysis results in specific benefits depending on the configuration it's used in.
-Across all configurations, however, two results are consistent: Reduced biosolids or final sludge cake volumes, and increased biogas production.
+Thermal hydrolysis results in specific benefits depending on the configuration it is used in.
+Across all configurations, however, two results are consistent: reduced biosolids or final sludge cake volumes, and increased biogas production.
 In the most common configuration, where THP is used before anaerobic digestion, the technology typically halves biosolids volumes and can increase biogas output by up to 50%.

 Products